-“Forget about Morsy, forget about Rab`a,” my Egyptian neighbourhood grocer told me the other day, expressing the loyalty to the president, Abel Fattah al-Sisi, shared by many of his countrymen back home.
+“Forget about Morsy, forget about Rab`a,” my Egyptian neighbourhood grocer told me the other day, expressing his loyalty to the president, Abel Fattah al-Sisi, shared by many of his countrymen back home.
 “We are saved from these people.”

 Yet, one year later, there is no forgetting the massacre in Rab`a Square, in which Egyptian security forces killed at least 817 protesters, and probably as many as 1,000, in one of the largest mass killings of protesters in recent history.
 And there is certainly no forgiving.